Marc Tarabella

-Marc Tarabella (born 11 March 1963) is a Belgian politician who has been serving as a Member of the European Parliament for the French Community of Belgium with the Parti Socialiste, part of the Socialist Group.
+Marc Tarabella (born 11 March 1963) is a Belgian politician who served as a Member of the European Parliament for the French Community of Belgium from 2004 to 2007 and from 2009 to 2024.
+He was a member of the Parti Socialiste, part of the Socialist Group.
 In February 2023 he was charged with corruption and money laundering in connection with the Qatar corruption scandal at the European Parliament.

 Early life

 Tarabella was born in Ougrée, a suburb of Seraing from a family originally from Versilia, Italy.